OsimFavour/Shopify-product-scraper/README.md

 - This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for details

 # Conclusion
-This scraper provides an easy and efficient
+This scraper provides an easy and efficient way to